webdev-ashishk/webdev-mastery/README.md

 # Tasks

-> 1. When use click on nav items then show active color.
+> 1. When use click on nav items then show active color ??
-> 2. make footer sticky to bottom
+> 2. make footer sticky to bottom - done